The mission of the Executive Office is to:

 Deputy Manager for Finance and Administration

 The Deputy Manager provides assistance with the day-to-day management of the County.
-As the Finance Officer, the Deputy Manager works with the County Manager and all relevant departments to draft the annual budget; manages and negotiates contracts; oversees audits and approves all financial transactions and manages the County Finance staff.
+As the Finance Officer, the Deputy Manager works with the County Manager and all relevant departments to draft the annual budget; manages and negotiates contracts; oversees audits and approves all financial transactions and manages the County Finance Department.

 Director of Public Affairs

 The Director of Public Affairs is the primary point of contact for external functions of the County.
 The Director leads a broad range of critical efforts including state and federal policymaking, major special project development, grant management and support, and public and media relations.
 The Director of Public Affairs represents the County Manager and commissioners in local, regional and statewide meetings, and serves as the liaison to area business, non-profit, municipal and education groups as well as affiliated County partners and other entities.

 The Domestic Violence Coordinator reports to the County Manager.
 Her major responsibility is coordination of the Violence Intervention Partnership Council which consists of representatives from the Cumberland County District Attorney's Office, the municipal police departments, the Cumberland County Sheriff's Office, Domestic Violence Agency Representatives, and other key stakeholders.

 - Training in police departments